[HISTORY: Adopted by the Mayor and Council of the Borough of Glassboro 7-27-2004 by Ord. No. 04-26. Amendments noted where applicable.]

 For the purposes of this section, a decrease in occupancy does not constitute a change of occupancy.

 If all requirements of this chapter are complied with, and upon payment of all applicable fees hereinafter provided for, then the registration shall have been completed.
-Said registration shall be signed by the inspecting officer who conducted the inspection and the Clerk of the Borough of Glassboro and shall set forth the name and address of the owner, the address of the rental facility, the number of dwelling units approved, the number of occupants approved for each dwelling unit, and the expiration date of the license.
+Said registration shall be signed by the inspecting officer who conducted the inspection and the Administrative Assistant to the Department of Health and Housing and shall set forth the name and address of the owner, the address of the rental facility, the number of dwelling units approved, the number of occupants approved for each dwelling unit, and the expiration date of the license.
 Notwithstanding the above, the inspecting officer may inspect the premises at any additional time or frequency as is deemed necessary.

 A fee of $25 shall be charged to any landlord who fails to appear or have an authorized person appear for an inspection or reinspection as scheduled.